raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 If your Life on Earth experiment requires an infrared-sensitive (IR-sensitive) camera - for example, you are doing a NDVI (Normalized Difference Vegetation Index) experiment - then you will need to convert your camera using the steps below.

 <p style="border-left: solid; border-width:10px; border-color: #fa1111; background-color: #f56c6c; padding: 10px;">
-**Note**: If you are programming a Life in Space experiment, or your Life on Earth experiment requires photos to be taken in the visible light spectrum only, then please don't convert your high-quality camera sensor as you can't reverse/undo it later!
+**Note**: If you are programming a Life in Space experiment, or your Life on Earth experiment requires photos to be taken in the visible light spectrum only, then please don't convert your high-quality camera sensor as you can't reverse/undo it later.
 </p>

 --- collapse ---